Lowest Prices in Canada!

 • The risk of harmful bacteria and algae entering the water.
 Manure can contain pathogens such as E.coli, which can end up in the water very quickly.
 Always plan ahead to have your water tested to prevent risk of illness.
 Blue-green algae is also a common occurrence in farm dugouts due to the excess amounts of nutrients in the pond.
 Blue-green algae can release toxins that can be deadly to people, pets, fish, and livestock.
 Learn how to identify blue-green algae blooms and look at preventive and/or reactive measures to rid the algae.
 Aeration is highly recommended to prevent algae and reduce coliform counts.
 This can ensure the safety of your livestock.
 Aeration has also been shown to improve weight gain in cattle!

-Is this pond designed to be a decorative backyard feature?:
+Is this pond designed to be a decorative backyard feature?

 Decorative backyard ponds can be the heart of your backyard when constructed correctly.
 Liners are recommended for small backyard ponds to ensure proper water retention.
 The general calculation used to figure out how much liner your pond needs is: